isomerpages/singhealth-gkps/_about-us/International Advisory Group (IAG).md

 1. Dr Neelam Dhingra, Unit Head, Patient Safety Flagship, World Health Organization-HQ, Geneva, Switzerland.
 2. Prof Tan Kok Hian, Group Director and Senior Associate Dean, SingHealth Duke-NUS Institute for Patient Safety &amp; Quality (IPSQ), Singapore

-*Note: Please keep a lookout for this space as we establish the IAG in the few months to come.
+*Note: Please keep a lookout for this space as we establish the IAG in the coming months.